-In today’s competitive B2B landscape, understanding your customer’s technology stack isn’t just a bonus; it’s a necessity.
+Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 Enter technographic data that helps reveal the software, hardware, and apps companies use.

-From personalised campaigns to data-driven decision-making, B2B technographic data unlocks a goldmine of opportunities waiting to be explored.
+From personalised campaigns to data-driven decision-making, technographic segmentation unlocks a goldmine of opportunities.

 Let’s get started 👇

-Technographic data, also known as technographic segmentation, is the examination of a company’s technology stack, encompassing hardware, software, and applications.
-This data may also involve details about the timing of when the companies acquired their specific technologies.
+Technographics (or technographic data) is information about a company’s technology stack, encompassing hardware, software, and applications.
+This data may also involve details about when the companies acquired their specific technologies.

 Technographics go beyond simply identifying the software a potential customer uses.
 It delves deeper, uncovering the following: